P3Droid/Google-Glass-MasterControl/README.md

 * Minus: -10% to volume.
 * Max: set volume to 100%.
 * Mute: set volume to mute.
-* Overdrive: set volume to 165%.

 * In each menu you have 6 seconds to use swipe gestures to control the audio levels.
 	* Swipe One Finger Right: +10% to volume.
 	* Swipe One Finger Left: -10% to volume.
 	* Swipe Two Fingers Right: volume max.
 	* Swipe Two Fingers Left: volume mute.
-	* Tap Two Fingers: volume set to 165%.

 #### Screen Brightness Control